Two Days in Moab, Utah a Detailed Itinerary

 Mesa Arch

 What an introduction to Canyonlands.
 This is one of the most popular spots in Canyonlands and for good reason.
-The arch isn’t a towering arch that you’ve seen in Arches yesterday, it’s shorter and wider, and through the arch, you get a great view of Canyonlands.
+The arch isn’t the towering arch that you saw in Arches yesterday, it’s shorter and wider, and through the arch, you get a great view of Canyonlands.

 Then, thirty minutes later, there’s basically nobody around.
 Mid-morning – an hour or so after sunrise – is probably the best time to be here.